Section 69 of the Constitution Act, 1867: Purpose and interpretation

-Related provisions
+Related provisions of the Constitution Act, 1867

-Section 6 of the Act split the Province of Canada into the two new provinces, Ontario and Quebec.
+Section 6 of the act split the Province of Canada into the two new provinces, Ontario and Quebec.

-Section 70 of the Act provided that the Legislative Assembly would be composed of 82 members, using the electoral divisions set out in the First Schedule to the Act.
-The Assembly currently is composed of 124 members, as set out in the Representation Act, 2015.
+Section 70 of the Act provided that the Legislative Assembly would be composed of 82 members, using the electoral divisions set out in the First Schedule of the Constitution Act, 1867.

 Section 81 of the Act provided that the Legislature was to be summoned no later than six months from the date the Constitution Act, 1867 came into force.

 Section 82 of the Act provides that the Lieutenant Governor of Ontario has the power to summon the Legislative Assembly from time to time.

-Section 83 of the Act prohibits individuals who hold provincial offices from sitting in the Legislative Assembly, other than the members of the Executive Council of Ontario.
+Section 83 of the Act prohibited individuals who hold provincial offices from sitting in the Legislative Assembly, other than the members of the Executive Council of Ontario.

+Section 89 of the act provided the rules for the first provincial election, which was to be held at the same time as the first federal election.

-Sections 92 to 95 of the Act sets out the legislative authority of the provincial legislatures.
+Sections 92 to 95 of the Act set out the legislative authority of the provincial legislatures.